BioMoDeL/aesop/docs/index.rst

 	- Mutations must be specified

 - **ElecSimilarity**
-	- Compare electrostatic potential vector fields between multiple protein structures
+	- Compare electrostatic potentials of multiple protein structures
 	- If structures are very dissimilar, the user should superpose coordinates for each protein structure according to their desired method

 General Utilities